Competitors for the Crown of Scotland: Dismissed Claims

+Claims of Balliol and Brus

 John Balliol had the simplest, and thus, by some measure, the strongest claim of the four.
 By the tradition of primogeniture, he was the rightful claimant (his mother Devorguilla of Galloway had been the eldest surviving child of Margaret of Huntingdon, Lady of Galloway, herself the eldest daughter of Earl David of Huntingdon); and that tradition had become steadily entrenched in customary inheritance law both in England and Scotland over the preceding two centuries.
 Balliol also argued that the Kingdom of Scotland was, as a royal estate, indivisible as an entity.
 This was necessary to prevent the kingdom being split equally amongst the heirs, as Hastings argued.

 Robert de Brus, Lord of Annandale, had the best claim to the throne according to proximity of blood.
 As such, his arguments centred on this being a more suitable way to govern the succession than primogeniture.
 His lawyers suggested that this had been the case in most successions and as such had become something of a "natural law".
 They also put before the court the suggestion that Alexander III had designated Brus as heir when he himself was still childless.
 Finally, his lawyers argued that the concept of primogeniture would only be relevant if customary law applied.
 Strict customary law, they said, would validate Hastings' argument, and require the kingdom to be split; if the kingdom was indivisible, customary law (including primogeniture) could not apply.
 Whatever the rationale for Brus's earlier nomination as heir, however, it was not considered conclusive evidence of which tradition was being followed, because at that time Devorguilla had no sons, and so Brus would have also qualified as heir by male-preference primogeniture.

 As for any apparent contradiction between accepting primogeniture and rejecting partition, Edward I was unsympathetic to the argument, having himself drawn up plans for England to be inherited by his eldest daughter, should he die without sons.
 In November 1292, therefore, Edward ruled that customary law and primogeniture rather than proximity of blood should be used to determine the rightful heir.